WineHandpicked by IWSC

 But there’s much more to this French sparkling wine than modern-day pizzazz – it has an enviable history that dates back to the 17th century (and even earlier for the still wines of the region).
 The popular tale that French monk Dom Pérignon invented Champagne has been widely discredited – in fact, many believe that sparkling wine was invented in England – but what started out as a happy accident with wines fermenting and developing bubbles over time is now a billion-pound industry, with a huge range of styles and flavours from the big houses.

-Some Champagne producers have taken to creating cuvées that are served on the rocks, pulling in a younger demographic, while Zero Dosage Champagnes (with very little, if any, sugar added) are still popular with those who enjoy wine but not the calories that go with it.
+Some Champagne producers are experimenting with ageing wine underwater, adding a new level of prestige to their cuvées, while Zero Dosage Champagnes (with very little, if any, sugar added) are still popular with those who enjoy wine but not the calories that go with it.

 wine cellar

-Each Champagne in this year’s competition was tasted blind by an expert panel, led by Champagne specialist Essi Avellan MW, and including wine writer and consultant Alistair Cooper MW and buyer for Enotria&Coe Richard Lewis.
+Each Champagne in this year’s competition was tasted blind by an expert panel, led by Champagne specialist Essi Avellan MW, and including Champagne writer and Club Oenologique contributor Yuri Shima and buyer for the Wine Society Freddy Bulmer.

 How do we judge these wines?